samer27/SamIT1025/lab3/readme.md

 # Executive Summary

 In Lab 3, we reviewed software types, practice working with virtualization and Python.
 We also explored careers in information technology, and co-ops, internships, certificates, certifications, industry association, and student organization memberships.
+I found that virtualization software benefits all IT departments by allowing access to virtual machines.
+In addition, virtual machines enables multiple operating systems and applications to run on one physical server of "host."
+I hope to utilize the resources made available to me through the college in the future.

 # Software